Simon Skjodt Assembly Hall

-Simon Skjodt Assembly Hall (/skɒt/ SCOTT), is a 17,222-seat arena on the campus of Indiana University in Bloomington, Indiana.
+Simon Skjodt Assembly Hall (/skɒt/ SCOTT), is a 17,222-seat arena on the campus of Indiana University in Bloomington, Indiana, United States.
 It is the home of the Indiana Hoosiers men's basketball and women's basketball teams.
 It opened in 1971, replacing the "New" IU Fieldhouse.
 The court is named after Branch McCracken, the men's basketball coach who led the school to its first two NCAA National Championships in 1940 and 1953.

 History

 Construction

-Indiana officials spent decades planning and four years of construction before The Assembly Hall was finally opened in 1971 at a cost of $26.6 million.
-The new "Assembly Hall" was named in honor of the school's first basketball arena of the same name.
-The facility was intended to be aesthetically pleasing and hold a large capacity while offering modern conveniences.
+After $26.6 million and several years of planning and construction, Assembly Hall opened in 1971.

 The opening of the arena coincided with the debut of coach Bob Knight, who guided the Hoosiers for 29 seasons before his dismissal by then-IU president Myles Brand in September 2000.

-School officials were intent on having the majority of the seats on the sides in order to improve the viewing experience, with only a small number (20 rows of bleachers) behind the baskets.
-Thus, in order to fit over 17,000 seats in the arena the sides needed to be very steep.
-The facility also features two balconies, but they are so high up that sitting in them can feel quite far away from the court.

-The Assembly Hall has been criticized by some fans for its unique design.
+Assembly Hall has been criticized by some fans for its unique design.
 Because the facility was designed without consideration for the video replay board added in 2005 that currently hangs above center-court, some of the top rows of the lower level are obstructed from the replay board by the overhanging balcony.
 The entire court itself, however, is still viewable.
 In December 2013, 24 monitors were added to the areas that had previously been obstructed.
 Work was completed by Strauser Construction and Cassady Electric.

 In the fall of 2018, J.C.
 Ripberger Construction Corp completed the new Roberts Family Team Center which includes, the new Andy Mohr Locker Room, the Oladipo Zeller Legacy Lounge, the Tim Garl Athletic Training Room and the Basketball Coaches annex.
 Project was completed just prior to 2018 Hoosier Hysteria.